 Skylight

 Skylights are specialized roof windows that allow natural light into attic spaces and interior rooms below the roofline that would otherwise be dark.
-A skylight can reduce energy costs while boosting aesthetic appeal.
+A skylight can reduce the cost of energy while boosting aesthetic appeal.

 Skylight Maintenance